 VHA INFORMATICS PROJECTS: TERMINOLOGY STANDARDS SUPPORT

-VHIE Transition: Team JPSys leads the effort to transition the Veterans Health Information Exchange (VHIE) from its legacy health information exchange adapter.
-This VHIE adapter is transitioned to the Veterans Data Integration and Federal Enterprise Platform (VDIF-EP).
-As well as, to the DoD/VA Joint Health Information Exchange (JHIE) platform.
-For JHIE, we monitor network traffic and consult on identification of bottlenecks.
-Additionally, we analyze response times that are out of compliance with contracts.
+Team JPSys leads the transition of VHIE from its legacy adapter to the Veterans Data Integration and Federal Enterprise Platform (VDIF-EP).
+We also manage the migration to the DoD/VA Joint Health Information Exchange (JHIE) platform.
+For JHIE, we monitor network traffic and identify bottlenecks that hinder data exchange.

 JPSys analyzed the VHA data acquisition process from Cerner and made recommendations on the use of existing tools (CDW, VistA, Rocky’s) to improve the transfer of data into a data ecosystem managed by VHA.
 Additionally, the team wrote a substantial white paper on Data Management and Data Governance which explained how the principles and framework of data governance are essential to developing a data management approach.